Skip to main content

 Managing Hematocrit and Cardiovascular Considerations

 An elevated hematocrit, or secondary erythrocytosis, is the most common side effect of testosterone therapy.
 While a direct causal link between testosterone-induced erythrocytosis and an increased risk of venous thromboembolism (VTE) is still debated, the concern is rooted in sound physiological principles.
-An increased concentration of raises blood viscosity, making the blood thicker and potentially more prone to clotting.
-This can increase the workload on the heart and may contribute to adverse cardiovascular events, particularly in individuals with pre-existing risk factors.

-Clinical guidelines recommend regular monitoring of for anyone on a hormonal optimization protocol.
+Clinical guidelines recommend regular monitoring of hematocrit levels for anyone on a hormonal optimization protocol.
 A typical monitoring schedule includes a baseline measurement before starting therapy, another check at 3-6 months, and then annually, provided levels remain stable.
 If hematocrit rises above a certain threshold (often cited as 54%), several management strategies may be employed:

 • Dose Adjustment ∞ The most direct approach is to lower the testosterone dose to reduce the stimulus for red blood cell production.